How to make perfect pan-seared scallops with a buttery sauce.

 Wet Scallops vs Dry Scallops: What’s the Difference?

 Wet scallops have been treated with chemicals before freezing, and they release moisture when cooking which prevents a good sear.
 Since many frozen scallops are wet, it is helpful to know the following tip from Cook’s Illustrated test kitchens.
-Soak the wet scallops in a solution of 1-quart cold water, 1/4 cup lemon juice, and 2 tablespoons table salt for 30 minutes before proceeding with the recipe.
+Soak the wet scallops in a solution of 1-quart cold water, 1/4 cup lemon juice, and 2 tablespoons of table salt for 30 minutes before proceeding with the recipe.
 Be sure to pat dry after soaking.

 Are Scallops Easy to Cook?